Deployed Works Guide

 What proof gaps do not mean

 A proof gap does not automatically mean a provider lacks skill, is unsuitable or should be rejected.
-It means the buyer should inspect risk before deploying.

 Example